cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 > You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.

-- [ ] Create a list of people related to your activities and objectives in a relationship list.
+- [ ] **Exercise:** Create a list of people related to your activities and objectives in a relationship list.
 Try to have a list of at least ten people.
 Entries in the kist might be names (if you know people already) or roles like "Head of Hr in company XY.
 You can use services like your Social Intranet/Enterprise Social Network, LinkedIn, Twitter, Xing, YouTube, SlideShare and ResearchGate to search for people you want in your network.

 **Note:** If you use the lernOS Memex create the list in a seperate page.